 \section{Introduction}

-Nash equilibrium (NE) is one of the most important concepts in game theory that captures a wide range of phenomena in engineering, economics, and finance~\cite{facchinei2007finite}.
-Consider a stochastic Nash game with $N$ players each with an associated strategy set $X_i$ and a cost function $f_i(\bullet)$.
-Player $i$'s objective is to determine, for any collection of arbitrary strategies of the other players, i.e., $x^{(-i)}$, an optimal strategy $x^{(i)}$ that solves the stochastic minimization problem
+\fa{The} goal in this paper lies in the development of a stochastic approximation method, equipped with performance guarantees, for computing the price of stability (PoS) ratio in monotone stochastic Nash games.
+Nash equilibrium (NE) is \fa{a fundamental concept} in game theory \fa{and captures} a wide range of phenomena in engineering, economics, and finance~\cite{FacchineiPang2003}.
+Consider a stochastic Nash game with $N$ players, each \fa{associated} with a strategy set $X_i \subseteq \mathbb{R}^{n_i}$ and a cost function $f_i$.
+Player $i$'s objective is to determine, for any collection of arbitrary strategies of the other players, denoted by $x^{(-i)}$, an optimal strategy $x^{(i)}$ that solves the stochastic minimization problem